Furqannasir7/Decision-Tree/README.md

 # Decision-Tree
-Implementation of Decision Tree in Python
+Implementation of Decision Tree in Python from scratch